Dynamical-Systems-Laboratory/IPMCsMD/construction/constructed_setups/DPD_based/README.md

 1. Copy the `dpd.data` into the final directory where system information should be stored

+2. Copy the `dpd.params` into the final directory where system information should be stored

-2. Copy the `dpd_example.py` from `/construction/example_scripts/`, rename, change paths etc.; Then just run - this will move columns in the `dpd.data` so that they are in order expected by LAMMPS.
+3. Copy the `dpd_example.py` from `/construction/example_scripts/`, rename, change paths etc.; Then just run - this will move columns in the `dpd.data` so that they are in order expected by LAMMPS.
 It will also exclude any spurious interactions of the counterion.

-3. Substitute correct masses from `construction/parameters/dpd_templates/dpd.data`.
-This is example for sodium:
+4. Substitute correct masses from `construction/parameters/dpd_templates/dpd.data`.
+This is example for sodium (**The masses are not necessarily in correct order so check**):

 ```
 Masses